About us

 Empower yourself.
 Embrace your thoughts.®

-The rings are designed as a tool used to empower yourself to manage any symptoms of anxiety.
-It is one of many tools and strategies that you can use to deregulate and reduce stress.
-When you feel like your anxiety is approaching, you don't ignore those thoughts - embrace your thoughts and let them pass like a wave through your mind.
+- When you feel like your anxiety is approaching, you don't ignore those thoughts - embrace your thoughts and let them pass like a wave through your mind.
 Empower yourself.
 Embrace your thoughts.® It's a reminder to yourself on how to manage your anxiety.

-Our mission
+Our mission is to:

 Our community

-Whilst navigating our son’s neurodivergence and ensuring that he is ready for school, we saw an underwhelming amount of (free) neurodivergent focused resources available in the community so we started creating our own.
+- Whilst navigating our son’s neurodivergence and ensuring that he is ready for school, we saw an underwhelming amount of (free) neurodivergent focused resources available in the community so we started creating our own.
+You can find more of our free anxiety resources including our social story templates here.

 Early years 0 - 5 years old